mimoccc/tvapp/documentation/home.md

 ## Usage

-Usable on any android device > SDK V 21 [Lollipop]
+- Usable on any android device > SDK V 21 - Lollipop
-Use as you want.
+- Use as you want.
+Freeware

 ## Credits